Whippingham: Barton Manor

 Barton Manor is a Jacobean manor house in Whippingham, the most northerly of all manor houses on the Isle of Wight.

 Isle of Wight Crematorium

 The Isle of Wight Crematorium is in the parish — opened in 1961, it is the island's only such facility.

 Governance

 Whippingham is part of the electoral ward called Whippingham and Osborne.
 This ward covers much of East Cowes and at the 2011 Census had a population of 3,818.

+On 1 April 1933 the parish was abolished and merged with Newport, Cowes and Ryde.
+On 1 April 2008 Whippingham became a parish again.